lifting for you

 To request accelerated processing, you will need your receipt number, application number, and a copy of your application to supply case-specific information promptly and correctly.

 You can submit your Form N-400 application electronically through the USCIS website or mail it to a USCIS service center or lockbox.
 If filing from overseas or requesting a fee waiver, however, you must use the printed Form and mail it in.

 USCIS will invite you to a naturalization interview at a USCIS field office after you submit your application.
 At the USCIS office, you will be asked application-related questions and given English language and citizenship exams.
 If you pass the exams, the last step will be to swear the oath of allegiance during an oath ceremony when you become an official U.S. citizen.

 You may submit Form N-400 no earlier than 90 days before your third or fifth anniversary as a legal permanent resident.
 This is known as an early filing, giving you a head start to avoid processing delays.

 You may use the USCIS calculator to determine your early filing date.
 You must provide a three or five-year date (depending on the situation) after the date on your green card.
 The calculator will remove 90 days and provide the earliest application submission date.

 To submit the paper form via mail, you must download the N-400 form and print it from the USCIS website.
 Your application’s mailing address depends on your state of residence and the delivery provider you use.
 The correct postal address may also be found on the USCIS website.

-The Form comprises fifty questions (some with sub-questions) that request various information about you and your circumstances.
-You must affirm that you have read and understood the form and are ready to take the pledge of allegiance to the United States.
+The Form comprises fifty questions (some with sub-questions) requesting information about you and your circumstances.
+You must affirm that you have read and understood the form and are ready to pledge allegiance to the United States.

-To electronically submit Form N-400, you must establish a USCIS online account on the USCIS website.
+To electronically submit the N-400 form, you must establish a USCIS online account on the USCIS website.
 You may pay the application fee and submit supporting papers electronically with your online account.

 Get Help With Your Application